Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

-Sulforaphane enhances the production of enzymes that use glutathione as a substrate for cellular detoxification.
-N-Acetylcysteine supplies the cysteine required for the synthesis of that same glutathione.
-These two bioactives act on complementary steps of the same metabolic pathway.
-Selenium is an essential cofactor for glutathione peroxidase, one of the antioxidant enzymes whose expression is supported by sulforaphane.
-The simultaneous presence of the cofactor and the enzymatic activation signal creates a direct functional synergy.
-Vitamin C acts as a direct antioxidant by neutralizing free radicals in the extracellular environment.
-Sulforaphane supports the production of endogenous antioxidants at the intracellular level.
+Laboratory work describes sulforaphane as a signal that switches on the enzymes which use glutathione to clear unwanted compounds.
+N-Acetylcysteine, for its part, supplies the cysteine required to synthesize that same glutathione.
+The two bioactives are selected for complementary steps of the same pathway.
+Selenium is a cofactor of glutathione peroxidase, one of the enzymes this protective programme mobilizes in the laboratory.
+Cofactor and activation signal are therefore present together in the formula.
+Vitamin C acts as a direct antioxidant by neutralizing free radicals in the extracellular environment, whereas sulforaphane is described as acting on antioxidant production inside the cell.
 These two mechanisms operate at different layers of antioxidant defense.
 Omega-3 fatty acids (EPA+DHA) promote inflammation resolution through the production of specific lipid mediators.
-Sulforaphane supports cellular defenses against chronic oxidative stress, an aggravating factor in low-grade inflammation.
+Sulforaphane, for its part, is selected on the axis of clearing unwanted compounds: the two cover distinct sides of the same ground.

 Safety & Precautions

-Sulforaphane presents a favourable safety profile at the doses used in clinical trials (10 to 50 mg per day).
-Reported adverse effects are limited to mild digestive discomfort (bloating, flatulence) in a minority of participants.
-These effects are generally transient and dose-dependent.
+Sulforaphane presents a favourable safety profile at the doses used in clinical trials.
+A phase I study in hospitalized volunteers, over seven days at three doses daily, recorded no abnormal events.
+Adverse effects reported elsewhere are limited to mild digestive discomfort (bloating, flatulence, loose stools) in a minority of participants.

 The track record of use is substantial.
-Broccoli sprouts have been part of the human diet for decades.
-Supplementation studies cover periods ranging from several weeks to six months with no major safety signal.
+Broccoli sprouts have been part of the human diet for decades, and supplementation trials cover durations ranging from a few weeks to twelve months, with one pilot trial extended to forty-two months, and no major safety signal.

 Scientific Studies